ska-sa/katsdpcontim/README.rst

 .. code-block:: yaml

     volumes:
-      - $HOME/.local/katsdpcontim/aipsmounts/AIPS:/home/kat/AIPS/DATA/LOCALHOST_1:rw
+      - $HOME/.local/katacomb/aipsmounts/AIPS:/home/kat/AIPS/DATA/LOCALHOST_1:rw
-      - $HOME/.local/katsdpcontim/aipsmounts/FITS:/home/kat/AIPS/FITS:rw
+      - $HOME/.local/katacomb/aipsmounts/FITS:/home/kat/AIPS/FITS:rw

-Two important points to note:
+Important points to note:

+- Production container mounts will need to have the same permission as the kat user.
+- The development container runs as root, so developers can aggressively mount writeable volumes, with all the security implications thereof.
-- These will be **mounted as the root** and **consume large quantities of disk space**.
+- AIPS/Obit observation files **consume large quantities of disk space**.
 - The mount points inside the container should match the configuration discussed in `AIPS Disk Setup`_.

 It's useful to mount the KAT archives and other volumes within these containers.
 Edit ``docker-compose.yml`` to mount KAT NFS ``archive2`` within the container,